HenokDagne/Alx_DjangoLearnLab/django_blog/README.md

 - **Create Post**: Authenticated users can create new posts at `/posts/new/`.
 - **Edit Post**: Only the author of a post can edit it at `/posts/<int:pk>/edit/`.
 - **Delete Post**: Only the author of a post can delete it at `/posts/<int:pk>/delete/`.

+### Tagging System

+- **Add Tags to Posts**: When creating or editing a post, use the "Tags" field to enter a comma-separated list of tags (e.g., `django, blog, python`).
+New tags will be created automatically if they do not exist.
+- **View Tags**: Tags are displayed with each post in the list and detail views.
+Clicking a tag filters posts by that tag.

+### Search Functionality

+- **Search Bar**: Use the search bar at the top of the post list or search results page to find posts by title, content, or tags.
+- **Tag Filtering**: Click any tag to view all posts associated with that tag.
+- **Search Results**: Matching posts are displayed on the search results page, showing relevant titles, content snippets, and tags.

 ### Comment System